SAP/fundamental/docs/pages/layouts/section-layout.md

 ---
-title: Content Layouts
+title: Section Layout
-keywords: content layouts
+keywords: section layout
 toc: false
 sidebar: left-navigation-sidebar
-permalink: /layouts/content-layouts.html
+permalink: /layouts/section-layouts.html
 folder: layouts
 summary:
 ---
 Content Layouts consists of three main component:
 * `.fd-page`: is the main element that contains all elements present in the page.
-* `.fd-section`: used to encapsulate aeas of content.
+* `.fd-section`: used to encapsulate areas of content.
 In can contain actions that can be performed for the object the section is representing.
 * `.fd-panel`: used for encapsulating information objects and can contain actions.

 ## Page Layout Structure